Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Introduction

 Our core analysis problem consists of a {\em clustering\/} of the input shape collection and a {\em selection of style feature\/} patches from the shapes which accentuate the shape clustering.
 While latent features are sufficient for style comparisons, to spatially locate shape styles, one must eventually extract and discriminate between {\em spatially explicit\/} or {\em visually apparent\/} shape features.
 Working with these features for style analysis is also well motivated by the visual and perceptual nature of style recognition by humans: styles are {\em seen\/} as visual patterns.
 In our work, we perform style analysis of 3D shapes via {\em projective\/} analysis.
-Specifically, we project a 3D shape over different views and work with \kx{projections of geometric feature lines detected over the 3D shape in object space\/} for our style analysis and the extraction of shape styles.
+Specifically, we project a 3D shape over different views and work with projective {\em line drawings\/} for our style analysis and the extraction of shape styles.

-Even though the projected feature lines do not exist in the ``real world'', they are believed to possess deep similarities to other more detailed and explicit visual representations as well as real scenes they depict~\cite{sayim2011}.
-In addition, feature lines are remarkably efficient at conveying shape and meaning while reducing visual clutter~\cite{szymon2008}. \fn{For our purpose, feature lines are well-suited to depict decorative style patches of 3D shapes.
-It is worth emphasizing that our feature lines are detected in 3D object space based on geometry analysis (and then projected); they tend to be more reliable than lines extracted from rendered images which could be influenced by illumination and viewing artifacts.\/} On the technical front, projective analysis puts many effective learning methods designed for image data, e.g.,~\cite{bansal2015mid,gong2014multi,Li2015Mid}, at our disposal.
+Even though line drawings do not exist in the ``real world'', they are believed to possess deep similarities to other more detailed and explicit visual representations as well as real scenes they depict~\cite{sayim2011}.
+In addition, they are remarkably efficient at conveying shape and meaning while reducing visual clutter~\cite{szymon2008}.
+For our purpose, line drawings are well-suited to depict decorative style patches of 3D shapes.
+On the technical front, projective analysis puts many effective learning methods designed for image data, e.g.,~\cite{bansal2015mid,gong2014multi,Li2015Mid}, at our disposal.
 Furthermore, it works more robustly with different 3D geometry representations and various shape imperfections including noise, incompleteness of shapes, and non-manifold geometries~\cite{wang2013projective}.
+We also emphasize that our projected lines include \emph{geometric feature lines} which cannot be captured by rendered images, although the neuron activations in CNN could be used to extract lines and corners from rendered images.
+Experiments show that line drawing outperforms color rendering, even when both using CNN for feature extraction.